Nithurshen/forensic-coc-system/README.md

 * **Two-Officer Authorization:** Requires both an authorizing officer and a witnessing officer (mandatory for evidence destruction), alongside court order reference numbers.

 ### 📊 Real-Time Dashboard
-* **System Overview:** Live metrics on total cases, evidence logged, and pending lab requests.
+* **System Overview Metrics:** Live counts on total cases, evidence logged, and pending lab requests.
+* **Comprehensive Multi-Column View:** Simultaneously view actionable lists of Pending Lab Requests, the Full Evidence Registry, and All Cases directly on the home dashboard.
 * **Searchable Registry:** Quickly locate evidence by ID or description.
 * **"Needs Attention" Flagging:** Automatically highlights evidence currently sitting in insecure "Temporary Holding" or items that have failed a cryptographic integrity audit.